AllStarCodeOrg/week0.day1.arrays/arraysProject.md

 2. Don't ask what kind of build this is, because I don't know

 ## Spot the error
-### Pretend to be the computer for a moment and find what the error before running it.
+### Pretend to be the computer for a moment and find what the error is before running it.
 Note: some things may be of poor design, but not technically cause an error

 1. ```javascript
     cosnt myArray = [2,4,5,7];